Baseerka/Youtube-Ai-Video-Maker/README.md

 Create Youtube Videos Using OpenAI's API

-With this code, you can create videos like [Link To The Video](https://youtube.com/shorts/WWt5XI1te14?feature=share)/You can find it in the sample folder if you want.
+With this code, you can create videos like the one you can find in the sample folder.

 ## Table of Contents